isomerpages/nlb-biblioasia/articles-archive/features/_posts/2012-01-12-post-party-time-at-the-raffles.md

 <div style="background-color: white;">The menu card of the Jubilee Dinner held on 6 May 1935 to celebrate the 25th anniversary of the coronation of King George V and Queen Mary.
 Whoever crafted this menu to spell out the words “Jubilee Dinner” must have really struggled to come up with the appropriate dishes.
 The letter “U” for “Unless you prefer turtle soup with golden sherry” is rather lame and one wonders what inventive dessert dish called “Raffles” the chef had concocted for the letter “R”!</div>

 #### The Rare Materials Collection
 All the menus featured in this article were donated to the National Library, Singapore, by Roberto Pregarz, who was General Manager of Raffles Hotel from 1972 to 1989.
-He is a collector of historical memorabilia from the Raffles Hotel, and the author of two books: Memories of Raffles: 22 Years with a Grand Old Hotel and Raffles Legends and Stories.
+He is a collector of historical memorabilia from the Raffles Hotel, and the author of two books: *Memories of Raffles: 22 Years with a Grand Old Hotel and Raffles Legends and Stories*.

 These menus are part of the National Library’s Rare Materials Collection.
 The collection – which is kept in a climate controlled facility on level 13 of the National Library − comprises over 11,000 items, mostly books and periodicals, but also materials such as manuscripts, maps, photographs, art prints and illustrations, as well as handwritten letters and documents.